dovidio/colino/golino/README.md

  - If the database is missing, the daemon will initialize the schema on first run.
  - RSS ingestion is implemented in Go using `gofeed` (parsing) and `go-readability`/`goquery` (content extraction).
 Filters from your YAML config are applied.
  - YouTube ingestion is not yet implemented in Go.
 If you include `youtube` in `--sources`, it will be skipped with a log message; you can keep using the Python CLI for YouTube.
- - The `daemon install` subcommand generates and loads a `launchd` agent that runs `colino-mcp daemon --once` on a schedule via `StartInterval`.
+ - The `daemon install` subcommand generates and loads a `launchd` agent that runs `golino daemon --once` on a schedule via `StartInterval`.